Last Updated: 6/1/2023

-A Functional Capacity Evaluation (called FCE for short) is testing done by a physical therapist.
+A functional capacity evaluation (FCE) is testing done by a physical therapist.
 It usually involves a series of physical tests performed at the request of the physical therapist.
 The process can take from a few hours to more than 6 hours over 2 days.
 The length of the FCE will depend upon who the physical therapist is and what type of FCE they will be performing.
 There are several different FCE systems which are designed to determine what you should and should not do given your physical issues.
 These systems include the XRTS "Cross Reference Testing System" used by E3 Therapy Services, the Workwell system used by Work Systems Rehabilitation and other systems used by Accelerated Rehab and other physical therapists in Iowa.

-A FCE is usually ordered because your doctors think your medical condition is not likely to improve and they want test your ability to lift, carry, etc. for work.
-Remember, that this is just the doctor's opinion and there may be other care that can help you.
-Under Iowa law once their doctor gives you an impairment rating you have a right to 2nd opinion that the insurance company is required to pay for under Iowa Code Section 85.39.
-Our workers' compensation book which we offer at no cost explains in detail the do's and do not's involved with selecting a 2nd opinion doctor in your case.
+An FCE is usually ordered because your doctors think your medical condition is not likely to improve and they want to test your ability to lift, carry, etc. for work.
+Remember that this is just the doctor's opinion and there may be other care that can help you.
+Under Iowa law, once their doctor gives you an impairment rating you have a right to a second opinion that the insurance company is required to pay for under Iowa Code section 85.39.
+Our workers' compensation book which we offer at no cost explains in detail the do's and don'ts involved with selecting a second opinion doctor in your case.

 What Can I Expect at the FCE?

 First of all, please keep in mind that under Iowa law you are not required to attend an FCE examination, but failing to attend one can have a significant impact on your case.
 If you are not comfortable with proceeding with an FCE you should contact a qualified work injury attorney to discuss the specifics in your case so you can decide what is best for you.
 Also, there are many very important things you should know about what to do and not to do during the evaluation.
 Here are some of the tips we provide to our clients when attending an FCE: